coky-t/owasp-mastg-ja/Document/0x07a-Testing-Authentication-and-Session-Management.md

 * 4.10: "Step-up authentication is required to enable actions that deal with sensitive data or transactions."

 ##### CWE
+- CWE-287: Improper Authentication

-- CWE-308 - Use of Single-factor Authentication
+- CWE-308: Use of Single-factor Authentication

 ##### Info